AmanPaturde/Comparative-Seismic-Analysis-and-Optimization-of-6-RC-Buildings-Using-SAP2000/README.md

-# Seismic Performance Analysis of Regular and Irregular RC Buildings
+# Comparative Seismic Analysis and Optimization of 6 RC Buildings Using SAP2000
 ### Response Spectrum Analysis in SAP2000 | IS 1893 (Part 1): 2016

 ## Project Summary
-Comparative seismic analysis of 6 RC building models (G+5 to G+20, regular and vertically irregular) using Response Spectrum Method as per IS 1893:2016 in SAP2000 v25.
+Comparative seismic analysis of 6 RC building models (G+5 to G+20, regular and vertically irregular) using the Response Spectrum Method as per IS 1893:2016 in SAP2000 v25.

 **Key Question:** How do building height, vertical irregularity, and shear walls affect seismic response?